Children's Hospital is part of the UPMC family.

 Ranked #6 Nationally by U.S. News & World Report.

-Throughout the conference, our team of experts present comprehensive lectures on Ebstein’s anomaly, the utilization of advanced diagnostic imaging, the review of surgical technique, a new approach to staged procedural care, and post-surgical management.
+Throughout the conference, our team of experts will present comprehensive lectures on Ebstein’s anomaly, the utilization of advanced diagnostic imaging, the review of surgical technique, a new approach to staged procedural care, and post-surgical management.
 Attendees are provided with:

 Watch the full 2022 symposium below: